CatalinaSorina/npm/redux-async-action-helper/README.md

 # Redux async action helper

 You are a react redux fan or you just use redux in many projects?
-You are tired to creat all the time the actions needed for an asynchronous action?
+You are tired to create all the time the actions needed for an asynchronous action?
 Than ... this package may be a very handy one for you (✿◕‿◕).

 ## How to use?
 Guide: